 Memorize His promises

 One of my favorite things to do is to go through the Bible subject by subject.
 Topic by topic.
-If I’m struggling with patience, I’ll begin listening to every sermon I can get my hands on (that is Biblical) to remind myself of His promises and His words.
+If I’m struggling with patience, I’ll begin listening to every sermon I can get my hands on (that is Biblical) to remind myself of God’s promises and God’s words.

 Whatever I’m dealing with at the moment, you can almost always find me with a book in my hand, researching where it is in the Bible that talks about that particular thing.

-Right now I’m refreshing my memory on what God says about money.
+Right now I’m refreshing my memory on quotes from the bible on what God says about money.
 I did the study a few years ago and these are my favorite sources for that topic (the first three sermon series are free; the last is a book):